exanauts/Argos.jl/docs/src/quickstart/cpu.md

       so `DommelTinney` can potentially eat a lot of memory on the largest instances.
-    - As with `BieglerReduction`, we recommend using Lapack with the Cholesky factorization to solve the KKT system.
+    - As with `BieglerReduction`, we recommend using Lapack with a Cholesky factorization to solve the KKT system.
     - Note that we have to increase MadNLP's tolerance (parameter `tol`) as we cannot optimize below the tolerance of the Newton-Raphson employed under the hood (`1e-10` by default).